22 - 23 October 2018

 International Islamic University Malaysia (IIUM),

-He has also developed strong networks and collaborations with stakeholders and external agencies.
-Among the successful collaborations are SME Corp Malaysia, Human Resources Development Fund Malaysia (HRDF), Malaysia External Trade Development Corporation (MATRADE), Agensi Kaunseling dan Pengurusan Kredit, Federal Land Consolidation and Rehabilitation Authority (FELCRA), Amanah Ikhtiar Malaysia, CELCOM, Malaysia Digital Economy Corporation (MDEC), Perbadanan Usahawan Nasional Berhad (PUNB) and many more that helped accelerate entrepreneurship in IIUM.
+He has also developed strong networks and collaborations with leading organisations, such as SME Corp Malaysia, Human Resources Development Fund Malaysia (HRDF), Malaysia External Trade Development Corporation (MATRADE), Agensi Kaunseling dan Pengurusan Kredit, Federal Land Consolidation and Rehabilitation Authority (FELCRA), Amanah Ikhtiar Malaysia, CELCOM, Malaysia Digital Economy Corporation (MDEC), Perbadanan Usahawan Nasional Berhad (PUNB) and many more that helped accelerate entrepreneurship in IIUM.

 Professor Dr Hassanuddeen B. Abd Aziz